Gordon999/Pi-MP3_Player/README.md

     Rotary Encoder 2 (KY-040) will step through Albums, it's press button will step forwards through Artists, both whilst not playing.
     Will step through tracks whilst playing an Album.
+Button will set SLEEP time whilst playing  the album.

     see rotary_connections.jpg